eeyang92/class-to-mongoose-schema/README.md

 ## Purpose of this Package

-To enable inheritance of Mongoose Schema via Javascript Classes.
+To enable inheritance of Mongoose Schema via JavaScript Classes.

 Note: Only methods, variables and static methods are converted to the schema, static variables are ignored as there is no equivalent in Mongoose.